AwalaApp/specs/rs007-pohttp.md

 As an Internet-based PDC, the only operation supported by this binding is [parcel delivery](#parcel-delivery).

-## Binding hint

-The [hint](rs000-core.md#addressing) for this binding MUST be `https`.
-For example, `rne+https://api.example.com/relaynet` would be a valid [public endpoint](rs000-core.md#endpoint-messaging-protocol) address and it would correspond to the HTTP URL `https://api.example.com/relaynet`.
-(Per RS-000, Internet-based PDCs are required to use TSL or equivalent.)

 ## Parcel Delivery

 To deliver each parcel, the client MUST make a `POST` request to the HTTP URL corresponding to the node address, with the parcel as the body and the following headers:

 - `Content-Type` MUST be set to `application/vnd.relaynet.parcel`.
 - If the client is a relaying gateway, `X-Relaynet-Gateway` MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
-For example, `X-Relaynet-Gateway: rng+http://gateway.humanitarian.org`.
+For example, `X-Relaynet-Gateway: http://gateway.humanitarian.org`.

 The server MUST respond with one of the following status codes: